PREPARING TO GO

 Where do we depart from?

-For Fall and Spring Terms: All students and faculty will depart after a farewell reception at Grand Hyatt Hotel at DFW on their scheduled departure day.
+For Fall and Spring Terms: All students and faculty will depart after a farewell reception at DFW on their scheduled departure day.
 Students, friends, and families are all welcome and encouraged to attend the reception.
 ACU international programs staff will be present to check students in, distribute insurance cards and other critical final documents, and provide support.
 We recommend that students plan their transportation to DFW well in advance and pay close attention to correspondence from ACU International Programs/Study Abroad.

 For Summer Terms: All students and faculty will depart directly from DFW on their scheduled departure day.
 There will be no official meeting place or time, but students are required to check-in for their flight at DFW at least 3.5 hours before departure.
 Groups may use their WhatsApp chat groups to arrange meeting times/place if they prefer, or simply meet at the gate.